henrietta-k/adapt-learning-wiki/Core-model-attributes.md

 `_children`   |   | `"contentObjects"`
 `_start`   |   |
 `_isReady` | This is used to determine if the current item is ready (i.e. has been initialised).
 This needs to be set manually for custom components.
 For instance, this may be set to true post-render. | `false`
+`_isA11yCompletionDescriptionEnabled `   | Disables the hidden title label that describes the state of the course to screenreader users. | `true`

 ## ContentObjects Model Attributes